FAQ

 Q: Where did the school’s name come from?

-A: The peace prayer of St. Francis has played a prominent role in our lives for some time now.
-Both the prayer and the life of the man are instructive and encouraging.
-St. Francis of Assisi lived a beautiful life worthy of imitation.
+A: Francis of Assisi lived a beautiful life, worthy of imitation.
+We pray his prayer for peace regularly.
 If you’d like to read a brief biography of the Saint, G.K.
-Chesterton wrote a wonderful one called simply, Saint Francis of Assisi.
+Chesterton wrote a wonderful one called simply: Saint Francis of Assisi.

 Q: Is this a Catholic school?